ionutrogojan/webbox/readme.md

 After the initial execution, use `./webbox -help` to view the available arguments

 ⚠️ - do not manually edit the file and doing so can result in breaking the program.
-You have been warn If the program does happen to break, delete the `config.webbox` file and run the binary without arguments in order to create a new config file using the internal template.
+You have been warn.
+If the program does happen to break, delete the `config.webbox` file and run the binary without arguments in order to create a new config file using the internal template.

 ---

 ## I can't find my `config.webbox` file!
 Where is it?

+Running `./webbox -config-path` will give you the path to the file but that file.

+⚠️ - running webbox with a system link such as a `.desktop` (linux) or `.link` (windows) file will not use the same config file as the one output by `./webbox -config-path` because system links run globaly on your system so the correct path to the `config.webbox` file is as follows:

 ```ini
 [Linux / MacOS]